smallk/smallk.github.io/pages_documentation_installation.md

 		make install

-If you installed Elemental version 0.85 or later, in order for the system to find the Elemental dynamic library insert the following in the appropriate startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing <VERSION_STRING> as above:
+For Elemental version 0.85 and later, you need to setup your system to find the Elemental dynamic libraries.
+Method 2 below is preferred:

+1. If your Mac OSX is earlier than Sierra, then, in your startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing VERSION_STRING as above:

 		export DYLD_LIBRARY_PATH=
-			$DYLD_LIBRARY_PATH:/usr/local/elemental/<VERSION_STRING>/HybridRelease/lib/
+			$DYLD_LIBRARY_PATH:/usr/local/elemental/VERSION_STRING/HybridRelease/lib/

+2. If your Mac OSX is Sierra or higher Apple’s System Integrity Protection (SIP) will prevent using the DYLD_LIBRARY_PATH variable.
+We highly discourage disabling SIP as a workaround.
+Instead, in your startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing VERSION_STRING as above:

+		ln -s /usr/local/elemental/<VERSION_STRING>/HybridRelease/lib/*.dylib* /usr/local/lib

+This will symlink the required Elemental libraries.

 **<u>PureRelease Build</u>**